I know you are surprised to read that hypertension and high blood pressure are not actually the same things.

 There are two major classifications of hypertension and they are essential - primary or genetic; and secondary.
 Herein lies the differences between hypertension and high blood pressure.

-If these problems are corrected your hypertension and high blood pressure usually disappear.
+If these problems are corrected your high blood pressure usually disappear.

 This is your blood pressure rising to an unhealthy level when you're in your doctor's office or at the hospital but is normal at other times.

 I know you are not allergic to your doctor or the funny smell of so many hospitals but this increase in your blood pressure is due to an increase in your body's tension.

 You might think white coat hypertension is nothing serious, but some studies suggest that it is a concern to your doctor due to the changes in vascular resistance, elevated blood fats, increased bad cholesterol - LDL levels, insulin resistance any of which can increase your cardiovascular risk.